themix240/learning_java_blockchain/README.md

 Simple proof-of-work cryptocurrency blockchain implemented in Java divided into client and node functionality.
 Client can connect to any node and start mining, make transaction or check wallet.
-Nodes are connected into peer-to-peer network, and its main functionality is verifying state of blockchain and transmitting new blocks to other nodes.
+Nodes are connected into peer-to-peer network, and its main functionality is verifying state of blockchain and transmitting new minedBlocks to other nodes.

 ## Structure of project
 Its multimodule maven project with three modules.